kordless/grub-2.0/README.md

 Grub runs on [Flask](https://flask.palletsprojects.com/en/1.1.x/) in Python and uses [Solr 8.7](https://lucene.apache.org/solr/), [Webdriver](https://github.com/SeleniumHQ/selenium) and [Tensorflow](https://github.com/tensorflow/tensorflow).

 ## Install
-This repository provides scripts and reference code for deploying your own machine learning search engine.
+This repository will help you install scripts and reference code for deploying your own machine learning crawler.

 Begin by checking out this repository onto your Google Cloud Shell terminal: